-I did a class at Knowbility’s John Slatin AccessU this year, Accessible WordPress Content.
+I did a class at Knowbility’s John Slatin AccessU in 2014, Accessible WordPress Content.
 The course content can be used by anyone who is charged with adding content accessibly to a WordPress (or any) site: Accessible-WordPress-Content-Session (doc, 662kb)

 Purpose of List

 This is not an exhaustive list of accessibility testing tools.
 It is meant to be of use to people who are not accessibility experts, but just want to get an idea of where some changes can be made to make things more accessible.
 Used in conjunction with a list of accessibility checkpoints you want to cover, these tools will help you discover what you need to fix.
 I’d go with Jim Thatcher’s Favelets if you’re just starting out and can only afford one.
 Did I mention they’re all free?